JohnRising/docs/docs/guides/foundations/contract-address.md

 ---
 sidebar_position: 1
-title: How to deploy smart contract wallets
+title: ERC-4337 contract addresses
 sidebar_label: Contract address
-description: Learn how to deploy smart contract accounts and create addresses using EIP-4337.
+description: Learn the foundational concepts of the CREATE2 opcode and how smart contract wallets generate counterfactual addresses.
 ---

 # Contract address

-A Contract Account can be programmed to support many different use cases for your users.
+A contract account can be programmed to support many different use cases for your users.
 In order for those use cases to be live, the `code` that implements it must be deployed to the EVM under it's own address.

 :::info